Lyapunov exponents and rigidity in random billiards and standard maps: Introduction

 The paper is organized as follows.
-Section~\ref{sec:random maps} establishes the general invariance principle for random maps and concludes with results on ergodic properties of the random dynamical systems considered here.
+Section~\ref{sec:random maps} establishes a general invariance principle for random piecewise smooth maps and derives several consequences needed later in the paper.
+Section~\ref{se:ergodicity} proves the unique ergodicity of random additive perturbations and the equidistribution of their random orbits in two general settings.
+These settings cover the random additive perturbations of billiard maps and generalized standard maps treated in the final sections.
 Section~\ref{sec:billiards} provides background on convex billiards on surfaces of constant curvature.
 The proof of Theorem~\ref{thm:main} is given in Section~\ref{ss:random_billiards}.
-Finally, Section~\ref{sec:random_standard} is devoted to random standard maps and contains the proof of Theorem~\ref{thm:standard}.
+Finally, Section~\ref{sec:random_standard} is devoted to random generalized standard maps and contains the proof of Theorem~\ref{thm:standard}.